Latest Stories

 What to know:

 One, non-invasive, non-medical way to help manage the pain of labour that is with a TENS Machine. a quick and effective method of pain relief involving the use of a mild electrical current, which you can use during contractions.
 TENS stands for Transcutaneous Electrical Nerve Stimulation and provides a drug-free kind of pain relief.
 It sends small, safe pulses of electrical current via leads to electrode pads which on your skin and held in place by a firm gel.
 The pulses pass through your skin and into your muscles and tissues, preventing pain signals reaching the brain.
 This gives you a gentle tingling or buzzing sensation, and offers a distraction from contractions, while helping you feel a bit more in control of your pain.
 It's great to use while labouring at home or in the hospital, as well as in early labour and for after pains.
+If you have a back labour (where the baby's head is pressing against the mother's spine, usually causing intense lower back pain) the TENS machine on your back might not do much for you, but you can put it on other areas like your hips, glutes or buttocks.

 Contractions are intense, but you do get a break.

-“I laboured through the night at home before I was completely sure I was in labour and it was time to go to the hospital, when I did, I was already 6cm dialated and things were progressing well.
+“I laboured through the night at home before I was completely sure I was in labour and it was time to go to the hospital, when I did, I was already 6cm dilated and things were progressing well.
 I ended up having an unassisted birth, really relying on my breathing to get me through.
 I tried the gas but it messed with my breathing so I got rid of it quick.
 What I didn't realise was that contractions are like waves in that they come and can be really painful and tough, but once you get through that wave, there's a break before the next one.
 As you get closer to the second stage (pushing), the waves get closer together and more intense but by then you get to push through the contractions.” — Natalie.

 What to know: